 The setup is part “Mad Max,” part “Waterworld” (sans water), part “Fallout” video game, and 100 percent bone-headed.

-Still, it’s a pretty cool world that’s been painted for us.
-I’m a sucker for stories about mankind squabbling over the flotsam of their dead society.
-“We threw things away that people kill each other over now,” Eli observes.
+It’s a cool, withered world the Hugheses have painted for us.
+And I’m a sucker for stories about mankind squabbling over the flotsam of their dead society.

 But don’t be fooled by its great looks: “The Book of Eli” is so stupid, it’s almost unholy.

 Video extras are spare for DVD, but terrific in the Blu-ray version.

 The DVD has four brief deleted or alternate scenes, and a 5-minute animated comic book story about Carnegie’s origins.

 In addition, the Blu-ray edition has a pop-up commentary track by the Hughes brothers, which you can pause to watch an additional 34 minutes of “Focus Points” covering all levels of production.

 I found it fascinating that the Hugheses commissioned a complete graphic novel version of the story before filming began.

 There’s also a featurette on the soundtrack, a digital copy of the film, and two documentaries totaling 30 minutes that explore the spiritual implications of Eli’s world and mission.

 Movie: 2 Yaps